hackintoday/QualtricsXM-JavaScript-Tools/README.md

 There are three options given by default on when the code might run.
 If you wish to copy and paste, make sure you are matching it with right function.
 [Javascript Guide](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/)

-There are also two more, but technically one since addOnClick is being called within addOnload.
+There are also two more, addOnClick and addOnPageSubmit which should called in addOnload.
 You would need to use addOnPageSubmit to store information in the embedded variables if you are piping embedded variables in the next question.
 Otherwise, your code would not have compiled and loaded the embedded variables in time right after the respondent has clicked the next button.
 [JavaScript Question API Guide](https://api.qualtrics.com/82bd4d5c331f1-qualtrics-java-script-question-api-class)

 ```
-Qualtrics.SurveyEngine.addOnload

-Qualtrics.SurveyEngine.addOnReady

-Qualtrics.SurveyEngine.addOnUnload

-Qualtrics.SurveyEngine.addOnPageSubmit
+Qualtrics.SurveyEngine.addOnload(function()
+{
+	/*Place your JavaScript here to run when the page loads*/
+		Qualtrics.SurveyEngine.addOnPageSubmit(function()
+  {
+	  /*Place your JavaScript here to run when the next or previous page button is pressed*/

+  });

+});

+Qualtrics.SurveyEngine.addOnReady(function()
+{
+	/*Place your JavaScript here to run when the page is fully displayed*/

+});

+Qualtrics.SurveyEngine.addOnUnload(function()
+{
+	/*Place your JavaScript here to run when the page is unloaded*/

+});
 ```